magnesiumlabs/lasco/src/components/width/min/README.md

 ### Extend

-You can easily extend the Lasco's width scales:
+You can easily extend the Lasco's `min-width` scales:

 ```scss
 @use "lasco" with (